New Chesapeake chair gets stock valued at $750,000

-(Reuters) - Chesapeake Energy Corp’s (CHK.N) new independent chairman will receive Chesapeake stock awards valued at $750,000 along with cash compensation that will based on his length of service, according to a regulatory filing on Wednesday.
+June 27 (Reuters) - Chesapeake Energy Corp’s new independent chairman will receive Chesapeake stock awards valued at $750,000 along with cash compensation that will based on his length of service, according to a regulatory filing on Wednesday.

-Archie Dunham, former chairman of ConocoPhillips (COP.N), replaced Chief Executive Aubrey McClendon as chairman on Thursday.
+Archie Dunham, former chairman of ConocoPhillips, replaced Chief Executive Aubrey McClendon as chairman on T hursday.
 The company’s board stripped McClendon of the title in part due to a governance crisis at the U.S. oil and gas company.

 Dunham received an initial restricted stock awards valued at about $500,000 and an annual restricted stock award valued at $250,000, according to a filing with the U.S. Securities and Exchange Commission.